reimandlab/ActiveDriverDB/README.md

 [![Build Status](https://travis-ci.org/reimandlab/ActiveDriverDB.svg?branch=master)](https://travis-ci.org/reimandlab/ActiveDriverDB) [![Code Climate](https://codeclimate.com/github/reimandlab/Visualistion-Framework-for-Genome-Mutations/badges/gpa.svg)](https://codeclimate.com/github/reimandlab/Visualistion-Framework-for-Genome-Mutations) [![Coverage Status](https://coveralls.io/repos/github/reimandlab/ActiveDriverDB/badge.svg?branch=master)](https://coveralls.io/github/reimandlab/ActiveDriverDB?branch=master)

+The ActiveDriverDB is a database integrating post-translational (PTM) modification sites and mutations (both germline and somatic) from multiple sources.
+The data are displayed interactively in the context of PTM signalling networks, proteins or diseases.
+The database is available at [activedriverdb.org](https://activedriverdb.org/).

+Please see our publication in [Nucleic Acids Research](https://doi.org/10.1093/nar/gkx973) and [publications subpage](https://activedriverdb.org/publications/) for detailed academic discussion.

-The project aims to create an interactive visualisation framework for genome mutations in gene and protein networks.
-The idea is to display information from co-developed database in the form of different interactive "views".
-Thanks to the possibility of quickly switching between the views, the user will be able to grasp an analysed gene or protein with it's context and interactions from different angles.
-It will also provide advanced filtering and interactive loading with AJAX requests.
+In a broader context, this repository provides a visualisation framework for genome mutations in gene and protein networks.
+The extensible, interactive views enable users to understand the analysed mutations, diseases or genes in the context of signalling networks, protein structure and gene conservation.
+Advanced filtering and interactive loading make it easy to use for case studies and hypothesis exploration.

-The needleplot visualisation is now available in a separate repository: [reimandlab/needleplot](https://github.com/reimandlab/needleplot).
+The co-developed needleplot visualisation library is available in a separate repository: [reimandlab/needleplot](https://github.com/reimandlab/needleplot).

 # Licence

 The application is Open Source and is licensed under the terms of [GNU Lesser General Public License](https://github.com/reimandlab/ActiveDriverDB/blob/master/LICENSE).

+Please, see acknowledgments at the bottom of this document for third-party code licences.

 # Development

 The project is developed with Python 3.
 It uses Flask as a web framework with database access provided by SQLAlchemy.
-Templating is performed with Jinja2 on the server side and Nunjucks.js on the client side (they have mostly compatible syntax).
+Templating is performed with Jinja2 on the server side and (Jinja2-compatiblie) Nunjucks.js on the client side.
 On the frontend the styles are written with SASS; the visualizations are jQuery and D3.js based.
+Interactive filtering and REST API is based on custom filtering system (built on top of SQLAlchemy and activated via AJAX requests).
 All used HTML, CSS and JS features are required to meet 95% level of support in web browsers as calculated by caniuse.com.

 ## Deployment